tjgibson/2024-napari-workshop/README.md

----
-editor_options:
-  markdown:
-    wrap: sentence
----

 # 2024 bioinformatics workshop: Napari image viewer for exploring spatial transcriptomics

 As more labs perform spatial transcriptomics experiments, there is a necessity for researchers to be able to visualize and explore the results.
 For 10X genomics experiments, the Loupe Browser application is one option for exploring spatial data that does not require any coding.
 While Loupe Browser offers an intuitive, polished, interactive interface, the functionality is limited.
 I recently started using the [Napari image viewer](https://napari.org/stable/) for visualizing spatial datsets.
 Napari is powerful, flexible, and customizable, and can be used to visualize tissue images, gene expression, and virtually any type of data or analysis resulting from spatial transcriptomics experiments.
 Napari can also be used more generally for any type of imaging/microscopy data, but this workshop will focus on spatial transcriptomics.
 The following instructions can be used to install and run Napari with minimal coding required.

 ***Note for Windows users: while the following instructions should work on Windows, Mac, or Linux computers, I don't have a way of testing this on Windows and can't guarantee everything will work***